Bigger Arms Breakthrough: The Impact of the Big 3 Trick on Muscle Growth

 For example, curl comfortably with good form for 7-11 reps.
 Whilst resting between sets, progressively reduce the weights by 10% to 20% and so forth for a total of 3-5 sets in total.

-Periodization—this is simply deliberate manipulation of training variables including weight, repetitions and sets which prevents overtraining, while maximizing training adaptations.16
+Periodization—this is simply deliberate manipulation of training variables including weight, repetitions and sets which prevents overtraining, while maximizing training adaptations.21

 For example, a lifter may squat 220 lbs. for 8-12 reps for 3 sets, then change it to 255 lbs. for 4-7 reps for 3-4 sets, then in the last week, go heavy and do 290 lbs. for 2-5 reps for 3-6 sets.

-Daily undulating periodization programs are safe for older individuals and those in pain and are a proven strategy to maximize gains utilized by elite athletes.
+Daily undulating periodization programs are safe and effective for older individuals and those experiencing pain.
+They’re a proven strategy employed by elite athletes to maximize gains.

 6. Attempting New Ranges